eduardpeters/devops-mooc-fi/part3/notes.md

 ## Using non-root users

 Running containers as root is not a great idea, since the application could escape the container due to bugs in the application, Docker or the Linux Kernel.
-The container's root user is the host;s root account.
+The container's root user is the host's root account.
 As such, it is recommended to change the user running the container processes.

 For example, in Ubuntu based images: